 Relatively recently, among the unusual holidays that have a national background, but have gained popularity in different countries, a new one has appeared, called the Ninja Day ( Day of the Ninja ).

-It is celebrated annually on December 5, and according to one version, it was timed to coincide with the release of the feature film The Last Samurai in 2003.
-In the film, there was a scene of a battle between a ninja detachment and samurai.
-At least, this is how the version of the appearance of the holiday and the determination of its date in the Internet space currently appears, thanks to which the holiday, in fact, gained popularity and distribution.
+It is celebrated annually on December 5, and was dedicated, according to one version, to the release in 2003 of the feature film « The Last Samurai ».
+The film contained a scene of the battle of the ninja detachment with samurai.
+At least that is how the version of the appearance of the holiday and the determination of its date in the Internet space is presented at present, thanks to which the holiday, in fact, gained popularity and distribution.
 At the origins of its appearance is the parody site « Ninja Burger ».

 The national background of the holiday is associated with one of the cultural phenomena in the history of Japan.
 We are talking about « synobi-no-mono », better known as « ninjutsu ».
 The literal translation of the term sounds like « hiding, enduring ».
 People who studied this art were called synobi or ninja.

 Essentially speaking, it should be understood that the ninja, whose image in the 1980s was idealized and found a certain halo of mystery, thanks to cinema, during its inception, development and prosperity, was a mercenary who served as a murderer, saboteur, scout, spy in medieval Japan.
 Accordingly, the meaning of the term « synobi » immediately becomes clear.
 The phenomenon that arose in 5-6 centuries came to its logical decline and actual disappearance in the 19th century.

 The art of ninjutsu was taught in closed clans and began from an early age.
 The attitude to the ninja in the social environment was consistent with their functions.
 Samurai neglected the ninja.
 Despite this, many of them did not disdain to resort to the services of a particular clan of synobi for personal purposes during feudal civil strife.